Waxing

 There is high New Moon ocean tide on this date.
 Combined Sun and Moon gravitational tidal force working on Earth is strong, because of the Sun-Moon-Earth syzygy alignment.

-At 13:12 on this date the Moon completes the old and enters a new synodic month with lunation 225 of Meeus index or 1178 from Brown series.
+At 13:12 on this date the Moon completes the old and enters a new synodic month with lunation 225 of Meeus index or lunation 1178 from Brown series.

 The length of the lunation is 29 days, 12 hours and 46 minutes.
 It is 2 hours and 55 minutes longer than the next lunation's length.
-The lengths of the following synodic months are going to decreasing with the true anomaly getting closer to the value it has at the point of New Moon at perigee (∠0° or ∠360°).
+The lengths of the following synodic months are going to decrease with the lunar orbit true anomaly getting closer to the value it has at the point of New Moon at perigee (∠0° or ∠360°).

 The length of the current synodic month is 2 minutes longer than the mean synodic month length.
 It is 7 hours and 1 minute shorter compared to 21st century's longest synodic month length.